-50. To count as TOSSD, an activity should involve a cross-border resource flow to a country on the List of TOSSD recipient countries.
-For any reporting year, this List includes:

-- i.
-All countries and territories that are present on the "DAC List of ODA recipients" 23. - ii.
-Other countries and territories that have activated the TOSSD opt-in procedure.

-51. Any country or territory can activate the opt-in procedure at any point in time.
+- 50. To count as TOSSD, an activity should involve a cross-border resource flow to a country on the List of TOSSD recipient countries.
+For any reporting year, this List includes: - i.
+All countries and territories that are present on the "DAC List of ODA recipients" 24. - ii.
+Other countries and territories that have activated the TOSSD opt-in procedure. - 51.
+Any country or territory can activate the opt-in procedure at any point in time.
 The procedure is voluntary but needs to be motivated through the specific economic, social or environmental context that the country faces.
-Traditional donors are expected to not use the TOSSD opt-in procedure.
+Traditional donors are expected to not use the TOSSD opt-in procedure. - 52.
+The opt-in procedure is described in detail in Annex B.